TalanSoft/www-talansoft-com-wiki/VlkSamples/First-Person-Camera-Environment.md

-# First Person Camera Template
+# First Person Camera Environment

 Classic First Person Camera environment that enables you to walk freely in your 3D world.
 This Project Template includes a set of modular building & prop pieces for you to use to create your own environment as well.
 This Project Template allows you to quickly generate environment for you to prototype your ideas with.